A Novel State-Centric Necessary Condition for Time-Optimal Control of Controllable Linear Systems Based on Augmented Switching Laws (Extended Version): Keypoints for Trajectory Feasibility

 \subsection{Augmented Switching Law}

-Section \ref{sec:ArcAnalysis}, Section \ref{subsec:AdditionalConstraintsEndArc}, and Section \ref{subsec:TangentMarkersArc} analyze the feasibility of the optimal trajectory at the end points of arcs and the tangent points to the constrained boundaries.
+Sections \ref{sec:ArcAnalysis}, \ref{subsec:AdditionalConstraintsEndArc}, and \ref{subsec:TangentMarkersArc} analyze the feasibility of the optimal trajectory at the end points of arcs and the tangent points to the constrained boundaries.
 To characterize the optimal trajectory, this section proposes the augmented switching law, which represents the input control and the feasibility of the trajectory in a compact form.